 How to make a crowd-pleasing charcuterie board, complete with cheese and meat selections, wine pairings, and suggestions for incorporating seasonal ingredients to make a winning wine and cheese board any time of year!

-Being the person in charge of appetizers can sometimes be stressful since you never know what your friends are in the mood for, which is where the charcuterie board comes into play.
+Being the person in charge of appetizers can sometimes feel stressful since you never know what your friends are in the mood for, and you aren’t always familiar with everyone’s tastes.

 What is a Charcuterie Board?